zeeshan0699/Clinical-Trial-Analysis/README.md

 - The **low number of Phase 4 trials** suggests **a gap in post-market drug monitoring**, which could be an area for further exploration.

 ### **Top Sponsors in Clinical Research**
-- **Pfizer, Novartis, Merck, and Roche** are the primary industry players.
+- **GSK, Novartis, Pfizer, and Merck** are the primary industry players.
 - Emphasizes the **strong role of private funding in drug development**.

 ## **Exploration & Future Analysis**